Blog

 WCAG success criteria

-There are several levels of WCAG Success Criteria compliance that need to be met in order for a website to be deemed accessible or within standards.
+There are several levels of WCAG Success Criteria compliance.
 These criteria are divided into 3 levels of compliance: A, AA, and AAA.

 A: Minimal compliance.